Indolency/T07G01/README.md

 # Risk Board Game
-Risk is a strategy based board game.
-The goal of the game is to conquer all of the continents in the game by taking turns drafting, attacking, and fortifying to take continents from other people.
+This is based off Risk which is a strategy based board game.
+The map the University of Calgay's campus.
+The goal of the game is to conquer all of the zones in the game by taking turns drafting, attacking, and fortifying to take zones from other people.

 ## Getting Started
 Extract the "Demo1" zip file.\